Skip to main content

 Litigation and Appeals

-Litigation is the act of bringing a case to court to settle a dispute.
-The term describes the actual legal process where parties argue their case against each other in our court system.
-Parties in a case involved are called litigants.
-Each party assembles its argument supported by findings and facts.
-Litigants, usually called plaintiff and defendant, utilize the discovery process and other court procedures to build their case before trying it in front of a judge or jury.
+Litigation is bringing a legal case to court to settle a dispute.
+The term describes the legal process where parties argue their case against each other in our court system.
+After a trial court decision, the losing party may file an appeal.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help